ekvall93/distanceMatrixGPU/README.md

 ### Prerequisites

-python3.6 has been used to test out the repository. he installation uses anaconda, but it is not necessary.
+python3.6 has been used to test out the repository.
+The installation uses anaconda, but it is not necessary.

 A GPU that uses CUDA is necessary.